jeyabalajis/aws-certified-sa-pro-notes/docs/data_engineering/data_engineering.md

 - Supports CSV, JSON, Parquet, ORC, etc…
 - Queries are logged in CloudTrail (which can be chained with CloudWatch logs & used with metrics filters)

+## AWS Batch

+> We can use Multi-node parallel jobs in Batch to run large-scale, tightly coupled, high performance computing applications and distributed GPU model training without the need to launch, configure, and manage Amazon EC2 resources directly

+## Amazon EMR

+> EMR allows us to run Hive, which has a direct connector against DynamoDB

+## Redshift

+> Redshift supports automated backups and auto cross-region copy.